actswartz/dlr/Lab-04-Interface-IPs.md

 ### Explanation of the Playbook

 *   **Vendor-specific modules**: We use the `ios_config`, `eos_config`, and `junos_config` modules so we can send the native CLI commands required for each platform.
 Interface modules are version-specific and can be finicky in simulator environments, whereas the config modules work consistently by pushing the exact text commands.
+The Cisco tasks use the `ansible.utils.ipaddr` filter to split the prefix (`10.1.1.1/32`) into an IP address and dotted-decimal mask (e.g., `255.255.255.0`) because the IOS IOL images in this class require that syntax.
 *   **`loop: "{{ interfaces }}"`**: This is a **loop**.
 The task will run once for each item in the `interfaces` list (which we defined in our `host_vars` files).
 *   **`item` variable**: Inside a loop, Ansible puts the current item into a special variable called `item`.
 So, `{{ item.name }}` refers to the `name` key of the current interface dictionary in the list.
 *   **Juniper Logical Unit**: Notice that for the Juniper loopback, we added `.0` to the name (`lo0.0`).
 Junos requires IP addresses to be configured on logical "units" of an interface.